namedwebsockets/networkwebsockets/README.md

 You can now start using your Named WebSockets Proxy via any of the [Named WebSocket Proxy Interfaces](#named-websocket-interfaces) described below.

 \* Named WebSocket Proxies should run on port `9009` and port `9009` only.
 Changing the port number is likely to break things.

-#### Set up a DNS Service Discovery Client

-This project requires a DNS Service Discovery client to be running on your device.

-Bonjour - a DNS Service Discovery client - comes pre-bundled with OS X. If you are on OS X you can skip the rest of this section.

-If you are on Windows you can obtain Bonjour via [Bonjour Print Services for Windows](http://support.apple.com/kb/dl999) or the [Bonjour SDK for Windows](https://developer.apple.com/bonjour/).
-Bonjour also comes bundled with iTunes if you have that installed on Windows also.

-For other POSIX platforms Apple offer [mDNSResponder](http://opensource.apple.com/tarballs/mDNSResponder/) as open-source, however the [Avahi](http://www.avahi.org/) project is the de facto choice on most Linux and BSD systems.

 ### Named WebSocket Interfaces